clusterlink-net/clusterlink/CONTRIBUTING.md

 What kind of pull requests do you prefer: small scope, incremental value or feature complete?
 -->
-When you are ready to start on a unit of work, such as fixing a bug or implementing a feature, create a branch.
+When you are ready to start on a unit of work, such as fixing a bug or implementing a feature, create a branch on your fork.
 Each branch (and ultimately each PR) should represent a logical unit of work.
 If you are doing two different tasks like fixing a bug and refactoring - please do these on different branches and in different PRs.
 While this is a bit of a hassle for you, it makes your changes much easier to review and faster